Papika0/unity_front/.github/chatmodes/thinking.chatmode.md

    - **User Experience Validation**: Ensure solution serves real user needs

 10. **🌟 Meta-Completion & Knowledge Synthesis:**
-    - **Solution Documentation**: Capture not just what, but why and how
     - **Pattern Extraction**: What general principles can be extracted?
     - **Future Optimization**: How could this be improved further?
     - **Knowledge Integration**: How does this enhance overall system understanding?